Combine SVG Shapes with Boolean Operations

 </svg>

-The Source Code viewer you open with F3 (View → Source Code) is read‑only.
-Use the commands below to modify geometry; use F3 to verify the resulting SVG.
+The Source Code viewer you open with F3 (View → Source Code) is read-only, so use it to verify the SVG, not to edit it.
+Apply the operations through the menu commands below:

 1. Open your icon in IconVectors.